 - What size wire for 20 amps at 75 feet?

-A 12 AWG copper wire or 10 AWG aluminum wire is the minimum wire size needed for a 20 amp circuit with a 75 foot run.
+12 AWG copper wire or 10 AWG aluminum wire is the wire size used for a 20 amp circuit with a 75-foot run.

 - What size wire for 15 amps at 100 feet?

-An 14 AWG copper wire or 12 AWG aluminum wire is the minimum wire size for a 15 amp circuit with a 100 foot run.
+14 AWG copper wire or 12 AWG aluminum wire is the minimum wire size

 - What size wire for 20 amps at 100 feet?

-A 12 AWG copper wire or 10 AWG aluminum wire is wire size required for a 20 amp circuit with a 100-foot run.
+12 AWG copper wire or 10 AWG aluminum wire is wire size.

 For a 60 amp circuit, you should use a wire size that can safely carry that amount of current without overheating.
 The American Wire Gauge (AWG) system is used to specify wire sizes, and the appropriate wire size for a 60 amp breaker is typically AWG 6 copper wire.